BMCARDONA/deep_work_tracker/README.md

 ...
 ```

-Replace the category columns (in this case, the "Reading", "Writing", "Coding", and "Mathematics" columns) with columns of your own.
+Replace the category columns with columns of your own.
 You can add as many of these columns as you'd like.

 Please note that a date in the “Date” column should be in the format `MM-DD-YYYY`.